motymichaely/packer-post-processor-redis/README.md

 Packer Redis post processor is a [Packer post processor](https://packer.io/docs/extend/post-processor.html) plugin to store builder artifacts metadata into a Redis server for later retrieval.

-This project was inspured by [Packer Consul post processor][packer-post-processor-consul].
+This project was inspired by [Packer Consul post processor][packer-post-processor-consul].

 ## Usage